KueiChinHuang/ClimgingRoutesReview/README.md

 # Doris' Climbing Gym Routes Review
 <p>This is an app for a rock-climbing gym.
-Climbers usually have some thoughts regarding the routes they've climbed.
-This app allow users to share their thoughts with other climbers, and also the gym and the rock setters can improve their routes accordingly.</p>
+This app allow climbers to share their thoughts about a specific route with other climbers and the rock setters, so the climbing routes in the gym can be improved.</p>

 With this app, users can ...
 - Log in and log out